Penthious/obsidian-dnd/2-Mechanics/CLI/bestiary/beast/boar.md

 NoteIcon: monster
 BestiaryType: beast
 SourceType: Bestiary
 BookSource: "Monster Manual p.
-319, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
+319, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD."
 ---
 # [Boar](2-Mechanics/CLI/bestiary/beast/boar.md)
 *Source: Monster Manual p.
-319, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
+319, Storm King's Thunder, Tomb of Annihilation, Waterdeep: Dungeon of the Mad Mage, Dragon of Icespire Peak, Mythic Odysseys of Theros, Candlekeep Mysteries, The Wild Beyond the Witchlight.
 Available in the SRD.*

 ```statblock
 "name": "Boar"